Wall Street Pummels Remitly Global Inc. (RELY) After Recent Earnings Report

-Remitly Global Inc. (NASDAQ:RELY) went up by 3.18% from its latest closing price compared to the recent 1-year high of $53.65.
-The company’s stock price has collected 7.62% of gains in the last five trading sessions.
+Remitly Global Inc. (NASDAQ:RELY) went down by -8.57% from its latest closing price compared to the recent 1-year high of $53.65.
+The company’s stock price has collected -7.40% of loss in the last five trading sessions.

 Is It Worth Investing in Remitly Global Inc. (NASDAQ :RELY) Right Now?